-For financial year ended 31 January 2017, the Group achieved revenue of RM10.933 million for the 12 months period ended as compared with RM12.900 million in the corresponding period last year.
-Turnover was decrease about 15% mainly due to the lower of sales volume and decreases of selling price of fishes compared to the previous corresponding period.
+For financial year ended 31 January 2018, the Group achieved revenue of RM13.204 million for the 12 months period ended as compared with RM10.933 million in the corresponding period last year.
+Turnover was increase about 20.77% mainly due to the increase of sales volume of Arowana and Stingray fishes compared to the previous corresponding period, despite of price decrease of Stingray.

-The Group registered a loss before tax of RM3.831 million as compared with profit before tax of RM0.763 million in the corresponding period last year.
-The reasons of higher loss before tax accounted in current period is mainly due to the provision of impairment loss on property, plant and equipment which amounting to RM1.585 million, decrease in sales volume and also selling price.
+The Group registered a profit before tax of RM0.114 million as compared with loss before tax of RM3.831 million in the corresponding period last year.
+Other than due to increase of sales volume of fishes in current financial period, it is also because of provision of impairment loss on property, plant and equipment which amounting to RM1.585 million was provided in the previous corresponding period.

-Presently the company's gearing ratio is zero.
+The Group's gearing ratio continuing maintain at zero.
 In long run this will be a good foundation in balance sheet for company future growth.
-Although, never ending challenges was pour down upon us and our team continue to take up the challenges with great attitude to improve our profit and loss as well as balance sheet.
+Although, never ending challenges was pour down upon us and our team continue to take up the challenges with great attitude to improve our income statement as well as balance sheet.